rancher-sandbox/cos-toolkit-docs/content/en/docs/Creating derivatives/creating_bootable_images.md

 2) `docker push` the image to some registry
 3) `cos-upgrade --docker-image --no-verify $IMAGE` from a cOS machine ( or `cos-deploy` if bootstrapping a cloud image )

-You can explore more examples in the [example section](../../examples/creating_bootable_images) on how to create bootable images
+You can explore more examples in the [example section](../../examples/creating_bootable_images) on how to create bootable images.

 __Note__ : the image should provide at least `grub`, `systemd` and `dracut`, as are the common set of packages between derivatives.
 See also [package stack](../package_stack)